 Or perhaps it began in a hundred other equally mundane moments.
 In truth, you are either growing into a thing or growing out of it and towards something else, some other phase of this long series of repeated lessons handed out by existence for what you hope is some purpose, although what purpose that might be is always obscure.
 No matter.
 As the early Portuguese explorers knew, “It is important to travel.
 It is not important to arrive.”

 By the time I left the Hive, whatever had once bound me to it had long since frayed away.
 The upward pace of a “career” seemed more and more like a pointless marathon, a mere job.
 Long days spent striving to “exceed corporate goals” came to resemble a game of pick-up-sticks played with cows wearing clogs.
 Efforts to save an enterprise that one didn’t own came down to admitting that the enterprise had no intrinsic worth other than maintaining the vulgar lifestyle of an aging monomaniac who could no longer reason his way through two and two to four.
-Add to that the compulsion to continue connections with past friends and present family that only seemed to use and never to give, and it all combined into a vast fog of disappointment that obscured the plain and simple fact that while government employees were working 24 hours a day printing more money, nobody anywhere was printing more time.
+It all combined into a vast fog of disappointment that obscured the plain and simple fact that while government employees were working 24 hours a day printing more money, nobody anywhere was printing more time.

 And so, at last, you’ve got to go.

-Yes, as Jack Kerouac, Bard of the Road, wrote “Man, you gotta go.”
+Yes, like Jack Kerouac, Bard of the Road, wrote “Man, you gotta go.”
 Then he went home.

 Okay.
 Fair enough.
 But go where?
 Here?
 Maybe.
 But where, exactly, is “here?”